Truganina

 Truganina (/trʌgəˈnaɪnə/ TRUG-ə-NY-nə) is a suburb in Melbourne, Victoria, Australia, 22.4 km west of Melbourne's Central Business District, located within the Cities of Melton and Wyndham local government areas.
 Truganina recorded a population of 36,305 at the 2021 census.

-The suburb is believed to be named after Truganini, who is generally accepted as the last full-blooded Aboriginal Tasmanian woman, as she had visited the area for a short time.
+The suburb is believed to be named after Truganini, who is generally accepted as the last surviving Aboriginal Tasmanian, as she had visited the area for a short time.